-Employees may enroll in the plan within 60 days of hire, or due to a subsequent change in status (see explanation under the "Change in Status" section of this brochure) or during open enrollment.

-For new employees that are enrolled after the plan year begins, participation in DCRA will be for the remainder of the plan year, and coverage will become effective on the 1st of the month following enrollment (subject to campus and State Controller's Office processing timelines).
+Employees may enroll in the plan within 60 days of hire or a subsequent change in status (see explanation under the "Change in Status" section of this brochure) or during open enrollment.
+For new employees who enroll after the plan year begins, participation in DCRA will be for the remainder of the plan year, and coverage will become effective on the first of the month following enrollment (subject to campus and State Controller's Office processing timelines).

-Once coverage begins, you will not be able to change your contribution amount unless you have had a change in status.
+Once coverage begins, you will not be able to change your contribution amount unless you have a change in status as described in the "Change in Status" section.